AlanLahoud/ZipMPC/README.md

 # Reduce Horizon MPC

 This repository contains scripts for training and evaluating neural networks combined with Model Predictive Control (MPC) to reduce the MPC horizon length.
+The code represents the experimental part of our paper "ZipMPC: Compressed Context-Dependent MPC Cost via Imitation Learning".

 ## Files and Descriptions

 ### `reduce_horizon_mpc.py`
-This is the main file used to train and save the learned neural networks.
+This is the main file used to train and save the learned neural networks for our proposed method, ZipMPC.

 **Main Arguments:**
 1. `dyn`: Choose between `"kin"` and `"pac"` for the dynamic car model.